 We operate in industries characterized by rapidly changing technologies as well as technological obsolescence.
-The introduction of new products by our competitors or our failure to timely develop new or enhanced products or technologies in response to changing market demand, whether due to technological shifts or otherwise, could result in the loss of customers and decreased revenue and have an adverse effect on our business, financial condition, and results of operations.
+The appearance of new competitors, introduction of new products by our competitors or our failure to timely develop new or enhanced products or technologies in response to changing market demand, whether due to technological shifts or otherwise, could result in the loss of customers and decreased revenue and have an adverse effect on our business, financial condition, and results of operations.

 Often, we compete against larger companies that possess substantial financial, technical, research and development and engineering resources that can be deployed so they can develop their IP solutions internally.
-In addition, we compete against other third-party providers of IP integration solutions, such as Openedges Technologies Inc. Signature IP, TrueChip, SkyeChip, Sdn.
-Bhd, EXTOLL GmbH, and Arm Limited, that similarly possess substantial financial, technical, research and development and engineering resources.
+In addition, we compete against other third-party providers of IP integration solutions, such as Arm Limited, EXTOLL GmbH, Openedges Technologies Inc., Sdn.
+Bhd, Signature IP, SkyeChip, and TrueChip that similarly possess substantial financial, technical, research and development and engineering resources.
 In certain cases, competitive companies may be supported by local or international government funding and similar resources.
 Varying combinations of these resources provide advantages to these competitors that enable them to influence industry trends and the pace at which they adapt to these trends.
 A strong competitive response from one or more of our competitors to our marketplace efforts, or a shift in customer preferences to competitors' products, could result in increased pressure to lower our prices more rapidly than anticipated, increased sales and marketing expense, and/or market share loss.
 The consolidation of our competitors or collaboration among our competitors to deliver more comprehensive offerings than they could individually, may also impact our ability to compete effectively.
 To the extent our revenue is negatively impacted by competitive pressures and reduced pricing, our business could be harmed.